skuthyar/Skin_methods/README.md

 In this work, we compared different sample collection and storage methods for field-based skin microbiome research.
 Raw sequence reads can be found under BioProject PRJNA683134 on NCBI.

-This repository includes a metadata file and a Snakemake QIIME2 analyses file.
+The files folder includes a metadata file and a Snakemake QIIME2 analyses file.